MARN-5895/Website/lectures/05_datavizandstack/README.md

 specialized packages such as scikit-learn for machine learning and sympy for simbolic mathematics.
 More specialized packages, which as specific to a field or subdiscipline, builds on all the inner layers.

 We will learn some of those tools in the coming several weeks.
-For now, let's open a jupyter notebook `05_sciencestack.ipynb` for a quick introduction to numpy and scipy.
+For now, open a blank notebook and name it `05_sciencestack.ipynb`.
+I will work through a quick introduction to numpy and scipy.

 ## Introduction to data visualization in Python
 Let's now pivot to matplotlib.
 To use our time efficiently, let's work on the notebook for assignment 4 `04_saildronedata.ipynb`.
 Please, open the notebook on your branch inside `~/MARN5895/Assignments/04/`.